aws-samples/aws-modernization-with-cloud-one-network-security/content/50_Protection_Demo/_appliance_protection.md

 ---

 #### 4. Access the web application using the Public IP/DNS.
-- Remember that it will be over HTTP.
+- In a new browser tab, navigate to the DVWA application.
+Remember that it will be over HTTP.
 - User: **admin**
 - Password: **password**
 - **Login**